Ramizjon/AzkabanInvestigation/README.md

 # AzkabanInvestigation

+**Azkaban** is a batch workflow job scheduler created at LinkedIn to run Hadoop jobs.
+Azkaban resolves the ordering through job dependencies and provides an easy to use web user interface to maintain and track your workflows.

-**AzkabanInvestigation** is a project that performs job's scheduling using Azkaban product.
+**AzkabanInvestigation** is a project that performs job's scheduling using Azkaban product for Spark workflow.

-## Spark flow should include following jobs:
+## Spark workflow should include following jobs:
 - Launch Spark application.
 Spark application is executed by using `command` jobtype, that uses `spark-submit` command in order to launch Spark application.
 - Load output results of Spark application into Hive table.
 Hive query is executed by using `hive` jobtype, that references to folder with scripts, that are intended to be executed.
 - Extract data from Hive and load it in Vertica database.

 ## Installation